naveens800/vendor_management_system/README.md

 ## Refer [DOCS.md](./DOCS.md) for API Documentation
-  ### Use any api testing tool like postman/insomnia to run apis
+  ### Use any API testing tool like Postman/Insomnia to run APIs